Last updated on April 10th, 2022

 1. Spend a day at El Yunque Rainforest.
 It is less than 30 minutes from San Juan.
 Save yourself the $100 for a guided tour on a bus and rent a car and drive yourself.
 Bring a bathing suit so you can jump in a waterfall after your hike!
+It rains a lot, so the trails can be muddy.
+Wear proper shoes for hiking.

 2. Melina of Ponce, Puerto Rico, says: “Explore the town of Jayuya and spend a night there in the mountains.
 In the morning explore the rivers, coffee plantation and pre-colonial sites, and in the evening listening to the coqui while sipping hot chocolate in coffee hacienda homestay or small hotel.
 This is a place to be out in the morning, and a night with a book enjoying the stars.
 It’s the least visited part of Puerto Rico.”

-3. West of San Juan, near Isabela, stop by Guajataca Tunnel, an abandoned railway tunnel that you can walk through to stunning beaches.
+3. West of San Juan, near Isabella, stop by Guajataca Tunnel, an abandoned railway tunnel that you can walk through to stunning beaches.
 It’s quite isolated but incredibly scenic.
 Afterward, drive into Isabella – slowly – so that you can see the rock carving of the Taino warrior.
 Enjoy lunch along Isabela Beach and climb up onto the rocks for incredible views.

 4. Support the farm-to-table movement.
 Volunteer with World Central Kitchen and eat at locally-owned restaurants.
 Check out the Foodie Guide here.